6-year-old used mother’s gun to shoot Virginia teacher, police say

 Parker explained that the district has safety protocols and trains all employees for active shooter situations, but “there was no way” they were prepared for a 6-year-old to shoot a teacher, again citing its unprecedented nature.

-“Who would be prepared for a six-year-old to bring a loaded weapon into school and shoot their teacher?”
+“Who would be prepared for a 6-year-old to bring a loaded weapon into school and shoot their teacher?”
 Parker said.

 According to Parker, the district uses metal detectors at the secondary school level, but Friday’s shooting makes them consider using detectors at the elementary school level as well.
 He also spoke of other measures currently in place such as video surveillance.